 Faiyaz: Yes, Layla also participates in swimming and tennis.

-Layla, we heard that you participated in the Rogers TV spot for the program!
+Layla, we heard that you participated in a Rogers TV spot about Hatch!
 What was that like?

 Layla: I loved it - being on TV was so fun.